 Networked TDM-Know how

-TDM Systems has already been offering its users solutions for creating and managing tool data for more than 25 years.
+TDM Systems has already been offering its users solutions for creating and managing tool data for 30 years.
 "The cloud catalog is the logical further development and a modern service that is indispensable nowadays and makes the everyday work of our users even easier," says Sauer.
 The TDM WebCatalog is, therefore, not simply a tool catalog in the cloud.
 It is an intelligent, networked tool with the full TDM know how.

 - The intuitive tool search gets results quickly.
 If users do not know specific information, such as geometric or tool parameters, TDM classification, the order number or supplier, they can simply search by inputting text.

 - TDM Systems is the only provider to supply application-specific data for metal-cutting tools, including 2D graphics and 3D models – and also does this via the WebCatalog.
 If users establish in the account settings which CAM system they need the data for, the solution indicates whether or not the necessary parameters for the selected CAM system exist.

 - The TDM application transfers the data records called up in the TDM WebCatalog to the central database without any steps in between, in compliance with the TDM class and group structure.